 Interest Income.
 Interest income consists primarily of interest income earned on cash and cash equivalents and marketable securities.
+In the three and six months ended June 30, 2017 and 2016, our interest income has not been significant due to the low rates of interest being earned on our invested balances.

 Interest Expense.
-Interest expense consists of interest expense on our debt.
-We borrowed \$15.0 million in aggregate principal amount in April 2014 with an interest only period that extended through September 2015.
+Interest expense is incurred on our debt.
 In December 2015, we amended our credit facility to increase the aggregate principal amount to \$15.6 million, extend the interest-only payment period through December 2016, and extend the maturity date to December 1, 2019.
+In March 2017, we amended our credit facility to increase the aggregate principal amount to \$18.0 million, extend the interest-only payment period through February 2018, and extend the maturity date to December 1, 2020.